Publications

 Part 3.
 Oldcotes to Wyverton

-Church Bells of Sheffield Diocese (George A Dawson)
+Church Bells of the Sheffield Diocese (George A Dawson)

 Now sold out:

-Lincolnshire Bells and Bellfounders (edited by John R Ketteringham from the researches of George Dawson & others)
+Lincolnshire Bells and Bellfounders (edited by John R Ketteringham)

 These books are comprehensive catalogues of the bells in Church of England Churches, together with other bells of interest in the relevant area.
 For each church, as much archive material as could be found is included.